wiremoons/version/README.md

 For more information, see the source code itself, as that includes additional comments.
 The tests for each module also provide examples of usage.

+## Using 'version()'

+The recommended approach for using `version()` in a project is via JSR.

+See: https://jsr.io/@wiremoons/version for details, if you are currently viewing this information on the [version() GitHub repo](https://github.com/wiremoons/version).

 ## Example Output